 The current President of the GCVB is Hubert de Boüard who also serves as the world Grand Maître of the Commanderie de Bordeaux at headquarters in Bordeaux itself.

-The Commanderie de Bordeaux is a vibrant, growing organization.
-A new Commanderie has just been inaugurated in Rio de Janeiro, and the Seattle chapter has just started taking the total chapters to 30 in the USA.
-After many years of faithful and effective service in the volunteer position of Grand Maître of the whole organization based in Bordeaux itself, Emmanuel Cruse has stepped down and is replaced by Hubert de Boüard, proprietor of Château d'Issan and also Grand Maître of the brotherhood Bontemps de Médoc & Graves, Sauternes & Barsac.
-Following on the establishment of a monthly newsletter in both French and English sent to all Commandeurs, an innovation in the governance structure of the organization was the creation of the Conseil des Grands Maîtres Territoriaux, where certain designated Grands Maîtres representing broad sections of the globe meet to discuss basic policy and to advise the Grand Maître in Bordeaux.
+The Commanderie de Bordeaux is a vibrant, growing organization worldwide.
+A new Commanderie has just been inaugurated in Rio de Janeiro, and the Seattle chapter has just started taking the total chapters to 31 in the USA.
+After many years of faithful and effective service in the volunteer position of Grand Maître of the whole organization, based in Bordeaux itself, Emmanuel Cruse has stepped down and has been replaced by Hubert de Boüard, proprietor of Château Angélus and also Grand Maître of the Jurade de St. Émilion.
+Following the establishment of a monthly newsletter in both French and English sent to all Commandeurs from the Commanderie headquarters in Bordeaux, an innovation in the governance structure of the organization was the creation of the Conseil des Grands Maîtres Territoriaux, where certain designated Grands Maîtres representing broad sections of the globe meet to discuss basic policy and to advise the overall Grand Maître in Bordeaux.

 The Commanderie also is working to address some basic issues.
 Wine production worldwide has soared to meet ever-increasing demand, especially in the New World.
 But in France, the per capita consumption of wine has dropped by half over the last 20 years, as the consumption of wine becomes an act of connoisseurship rather than just a beverage.
 This has put downward pressure on most of the 10,000 separate châteaux in the Bordelais.
 Yet the 200-odd highly classified Bordeaux wines are selling at astronomic prices, often to speculators and newly interested consumers from the Orient.